fbraza/python-tocase/README.md

 ### 'Sepal-Length', 'Sepal-Width', 'Petal-Length', 'Petal-Width', 'Species'Snake

 It is a naming convention where all letters in compound words are lowercased.
-Words are joined by an underscore (`_`).
+Words are joined by an underscore.

 ```python
 # Example with simple string